Workplace Nursery Provision: Employers

 As nursery costs can be high, you must ensure that any employee choosing the benefit, won’t drop below minimum wage as a result of the monthly deduction.
 If this was to be the case the employee wouldn’t be able to access the benefit using salary sacrifice.
 The scheme must be open to all of your staff.

 The nursery must be able to factor the nursery contribution into their planning and budgeting, whether the child stays at the nursery or not.
 Should an employee wish to stop using the benefit before the stated end of the contract, the nursery contribution must continue to be paid.
-To accommodate this, we will set the nursery fees to zero and we will continue to invoice the company for the additional £100 nursery contribution until the end of the contract.

 Prior to implementing the Workplace Nursery Benefit, we recommend that you amend your policy documents to advise employees on how you will operate this benefit with regards redundancy, employees moving nurseries or leaving the company etc.